Blackburn Rovers and Newcastle United will meet at Ewood Park with a place in the FA Cup quarter-finals up for grabs (1945 GMT).

 A downturn in form and relegation

-On the pitch, the Ashley era has been grim for Newcastle United fans, although there have been moments of optimism.
+On the pitch, the Ashley era was grim for Newcastle United fans, although there had been moments of optimism.

 Rafael Benitez moves to Tyneside

 Benitez was a popular figure among Newcastle United supporters, but he was unable to win the cooperation of Ashley during his spell in charge.
 He left in 2019 to take on a role at China's Dalian Professional with a record of 62 wins in 146 matches in charge of Newcastle United.

 Benitez was replaced by boyhood Newcastle fan Steve Bruce, who was previously the manager of rivals Sunderland.